 So to avoid playing into the lobber’s hand, you should take note of your positioning when at the net and when you are approaching the net.

 When your doubles partner is serving and you know that the returner will lob every return, it makes sense to be further back in the service box so you have a better chance of hitting an overhead.

 In these situations, being too close to the net will mean that the returner will have no issues lobbing the ball over you.

 When you are approaching the net, you should try and do your split step just as your opponent is about to strike the ball as this will give you a better chance of moving back in time to return the lob.

 2. Learn to Anticipate the Lob

-Things to look out for are what grip they are holding and the angle of the racket face when they are about to hit the tennis ball.
+Things to look out for are what grip they are holding and the angle of the tennis racket face when they are about to strike the tennis ball.